 10. Data sharing

-We don’t share identifiable data with third parties.
+We do share identifiable data with third parties.

 On occasion we share anonymised, aggregated performance data with third parties (such as landlords) when discussing marketing campaigns or website activity.
 For example, we may write a report listing the number of campaigns completed in a quarter, how many individuals they went to, and how many subsequently opened the email and clicked on it.

 The data in such an instance would remain non-identifiable and that is the only way in which we would share data with third parties.